vmihalko/ksh/src/cmd/INIT/README-mamake.md

 Any library dependencies are also included (see below).
 This can be used both for AST libraries shipped with the distribution and for system libraries.

-If the current rule's name starts with `FEATURE/` or is `configure.h`, this is all that the `bind` command does.
-Otherwise, it also does the following.

-For each corresponding *.a library archive dependency built previously, its time stamp is checked and the current target is marked as outdated if it is newer, as if a `prev` had been executed for it.
+In addition, for each corresponding *.a library archive dependency built previously, its time stamp is checked and the current target is marked as outdated if it is newer, as if a `prev` had been executed for it.
 The variable set by `bind` is global, but the marking of the target as